Cognitive Behavioral Therapy

 Parent Management Therapy

 The goal of Parent Management Training (PMT) is to teach parents how to manage their child’s behavioral problems in the home and at school.
 Parents are taught how to define, observe, and record their child’s behavior at the beginning of treatment.
-Later, reinforcement and punishment techniques are taught in order to provide consistent consequences that aid in a reduction of negative behaviors.
+Later, reinforcement and punishment techniques are taught in order to provide consistent consequences that aid in the reduction of negative behaviors.

 Biofeedback assists a child in managing a variety of health and emotional problems through muscle awareness and re-education.
 It is a painless, non-invasive technique for learning control of the processes of the mind and body.
 Instruments are used that give precise, immediate and meaningful auditory and/or visual feedback of the child’s physiology.
 Biofeedback is used to increase relaxation, relieve pain and the effects of stress while promoting healthy life patterns that can be fun and interesting to the child.